scoutstrap/scoutstrap/site/content/docs/0.1/getting-started/introduction.md

 ### Reboot

-For improved cross-browser rendering, we use [Reboot]({{< docsref "/content/reboot" >}}) to correct inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.
+For improved cross-browser rendering, we use to correct inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements. -->